From racial typology to DNA sequencing

 The overall aim of the project is to investigate the interactions between societal and scientific processes in the establishment of concepts of 'ethnicity' in physical anthropology and human population genetics from 1945 to 2012.
 In this project genetic data are neither understood as a simple representation of nature nor a product of social and political interests.
 Instead, we will elucidate how society shapes the production of scientific knowledge in human genetics, and how the scientific knowledge influences the social sphere.
 Our goal is to identify cultural and societal implications of human population genetics, and provide a knowledge base for normative discussions about these implications.

 The project runs for four years and will conclude with an exhibition.
 It is funded by the Norwegian Research Council’s SAMKUL-program (Cultural conditions underlying social change).
-It is conducted in cooperation with the Department of Biosciences at the University of Oslo, the Institute of Health and Society at the University of Oslo and The Norwegian Research Ethics Committees.
+It is conducted in cooperation with the Department of Biosciences at the University of Oslo, the Institute of Health and Society at the University of Oslo and The Department of Philosophy, University of Bergen.